tagion/tagion/docs/docs/tools/dartutil.md

 -m        --modify Executes a DART modify sequency
              --rpc Executes a HiPRC on the DART --strip Strips the dart-recoder dumps archives
-           --print prints all the archives with in the given angle --dump Dumps all the archives with in the given angle --dump-branches Dumps all the archives and branches with in the given angle --eye Prints the bullseye
+           --print Prints all the dartindex with in the given angle --dump Dumps all the archives with in the given angle --dump-branches Dumps all the archives and branches with in the given angle --eye Prints the bullseye
             --sync Synchronize src.drt to dest.drt
--A         --angle Sets angle range from:to (Default is full range)
+-A         --angle Sets angle range from..to (Default is full range)
            --depth Set limit on dart rim depth
             --fake Use fakenet instead of real hashes : default :false --test Generate a test dart with specified number of archives total:bundle